 A musical sequel to The Phantom of the Opera, Love Never Dies first played in 2010, led by Ramin Karimloo as the Phantom and Sierra Boggess as Christine.
 Set at the turn of the twentieth century, we meet the dynamic pair 10 years after the Paris Opera House.

 When Christine performs at a new attraction in New York, she finds out after a long time that the Phantom arranged her appearance, longing to become close to her again.
 Love Never Dies went on to run at the Adelphi Theatre for under 18 months.

 Andrew Lloyd Webber created the music for the world premiere of Stephen Ward The Musical, which did not play well to West End audiences, only running for four months from December 2013.
 The musical was based on the hard-hitting Profumo affair, a government scandal which took place in the 1960s, changing the nature of British politics for the two leading parties.

 School of Rock premiered on Broadway in 2015 before opening at the Gillian Lynne Theatre in 2016.
 Based on the 2003 film, the musical follows the kids of Horace Green as they prepare for Battle of the Bands led by their substitute teacher Ned Schneebly.
 When they realise Ned Schneebly is Dewey Finn, everyone is outraged.
 However, the substitute teacher is able to bring everyone together through music and sticking it to the man!

 Carrie Hope Fletcher starred as the titular princess in the world premiere of Cinderella at the Gillian Lynne Theatre.
 The musical was first performed at three workshop performances at The Other Palace, and played for a year in the West End.
 Oscar nominee Emerald Fennell wrote the musical's book.
-Find out how Andrew Lloyd Webber's musical brings the fairytale into the 21st century.
+Find out how Andrew Lloyd Webber's musical brought the fairytale into the 21st century.

 Originally published on